Level A2–B1 (High beginner, low intermediate)

 Example sentences

-For this first sentence, ni is used on its own following another negative statement.
+In this first sentence, ni is used alone to continue a previous negative statement.

 I neither smoke nor drink.

-For this second sentence, la volonté can translate to will, drive, passion or desire.
+In this second sentence, la volonté can mean will, drive, passion, or desire, depending on context.

 Martin n’a ni volonté ni ambition.